 We will now be covering t-tests (for comparing the means of two groups) for the next week or so.
 As we'll discuss, there are two ways to design studies for a t-test:

-INDEPENDENT SAMPLES, where a participant in one group (e.g., Obama voters in the 2012 election) cannot be in the other group (Romney voters).
+INDEPENDENT SAMPLES, where a participant in one group (e.g., Trump voters in the 2024 election) cannot be in the other group (Harris voters).
 The technical term is that the groups are "mutually exclusive."
-The Obama and Romney voters could be compared, for example, on their average income.
+The Trump and Harris voters could be compared, for example, on their average income.

 PAIRED/CORRELATED GROUPS, where the same (or matched) person(s) can serve in both groups.
 For example, the same participant could be asked to complete math problems both during a period where loud hard-rock music is played and during a period where quiet, soothing music is played.
 Or, if you were comparing men and women on some attitude measure and your participants were heterosexual married couples, that would be considered a correlated design.